Welcome, Guest.

 It feeds mainly on seeds along with newly germinated shoots, grain and groundnuts.

-Originally Speckled Pigeons confined their breeding/roosting sites to cliff ledges but more recently have taken to breeding in buildings.
-This has helped the species to increase in number and range.
-It builds a large stick nest in a tree and 2 white eggs are laid.
+Their traditional breeding/roosting sites were cliff ledges but they have recently taken to breeding in buildings.
+This has helped the species increase in number and range.
+It builds a large stick nest in a tree or on a building, laying 2 white eggs.

 [edit] References